Articles

 • Growth Equity: Growth equity investments target companies that are more mature than typical venture capital targets but still require capital to expand operations, enter new markets, or finance significant acquisitions.
 These companies may not yet generate substantial profits but have demonstrated significant growth potential.
 Notable examples include private equity investments in companies like Uber during its rapid expansion phase.

 • Mezzanine Financing: Mezzanine financing is a hybrid of debt and equity financing, often used by companies seeking capital to expand or complete a buyout.
-It typically carries higher risk and, therefore, offers higher returns.
+It typically carries higher risk and, therefore, seeks to achieve higher returns.
 The financing is subordinated to senior debt but senior to equity, making it an attractive option for investors looking for a middle ground between the low returns of senior debt and the high risks of equity.

 Private Credit